ustkost/dotfiles/README.md

 This is my minimalistic Arch Linux dotfiles for Hyprland with Catppuccin (Mocha flavor) colorscheme
 ![](assets/first.png)
 ![](assets/second.png)
+For dependencies you can refer to `packages.txt` file

 ## Contents
 - Hyprland